Programs and Services

 HyOx Medical Treatment Center’s clinical and technical team members are available to conduct hyperbaric medicine and rehabilitation presentations and customized workshops for patients, medical practices, divers, case managers, and emergency medical technicians (EMTs).

 Special sessions can be scheduled at HyOx’s facilities, affording participants an opportunity to tour the chamber and experience a simulated hyperbaric treatment.
-Please contact our office to request and schedule.
+Please contact us to request and schedule an appointment.

 Nutritional counseling is provided throughout a patient’s treatment to assist in the wound healing process.
 As part of the initial patient consultation, blood work is ordered to determine the patient’s nutritional health, including electrolyte and protein levels.
 Protein malnutrition is common in patients at risk for chronic wounds.